dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

 div("hello world")
 ```
 It seems like we're calling a function called "div" with a string as its first paramerter.
 It looks very familiar because IT'S JS!

 ## Method Dot Chaining Properties
 To be honest, setting properties in jsx is not always pleasant.
-And since we've go down to use a function call to build views, why don't we take it one step further?
-In an old jsx way, we set properties like this:
+And since we've gone down the path of using a function call to build views, why don't we take it one step further?
+In the old jsx way, we would set properties like this:
 ```jsx [jsx]
 <div
   className="hello-view"